Contamination: Radioactive contamination

 Note that the term "radioactive contamination" may have a connotation that is not intended.
 The term refers only to the presence of radioactivity and gives no indication itself of the magnitude of the hazard involved.
 However, radioactivity can be measured as a quantity in a given location or on a surface, or on a unit area of a surface, such as a square meter or centimeter.

 Like environmental monitoring, radiation monitoring can be employed to catch contamination-causing activities before much harm.

 Interplanetary contamination

 Interplanetary contamination occurs when a planetary body is biologically contaminated by a space probe or spacecraft, either deliberately or unintentionally.
 This can work both on arrival to the foreign planetary body and upon return to Earth.

+Rubbish contamination

+In jurisdictions where different types of waste are disposed of separately, for example recycling and food waste, contamination occurs when rubbish is put in the incorrect container.
+Examples include putting plastic bags in food waste bins or plastic wrappings or bags in recycling.
+When recycling contamination occurs, it can spoil all of the items that have been collected.
+Recycling contamination is a widespread problem and reduces the value of the items to be recycled, with the costs typically passed to the municipality or authority paying for waste collection.

 Contaminated evidence

 In forensic science, evidence can become contaminated.
 Contamination of fingerprints, hair, skin, or DNA—from first responders or from sources not related to the ongoing investigation, such as family members or friends of the victim who are not suspects—can lead to wrongful convictions, mistrials, or dismissal of evidence.